Russian Soviet Federative Socialist Republic: Early 1990s

 since publication on 16 May 1992.

 Government

 The Government was known officially as the Council of People's Commissars (1917–1946) and Council of Ministers (1946–1991).
 The first government was headed by Vladimir Lenin as Chairman of the Council of People's Commissars of the Russian SFSR and the last by Boris Yeltsin as both head of government and head of state under the title of president.
 The Russian SFSR was controlled by the Communist Party of the Soviet Union until the 1991 August coup, which prompted President Yeltsin to suspend the recently created Communist Party of the Russian Soviet Federative Socialist Republic.

+Following the October Revolution, the country initially operated as a de facto revolutionary republic, sometimes described as a Soviet democracy.
+However, Lenin began quickly dismantling pluralism and consolidating power, turning it into a one-party state by July 1918 following the failed Left SR uprising in Moscow, using it as a pretext for initiating a Red Terror against political dissidents.

+The system remained an authoritarian (and, under Stalin, totalitarian) regime until the start of systemic reforms known as perestroika initiated by Mikhail Gorbachev in late 1980s.

+Following the abolition of Article 6 of the Soviet Constitution, Soviet Russia held its first semi-free parliamentary elections in March 1990, electing a reformist-democratic leader Boris Yeltsin as a parliamentary speaker and effectively the leader of the country in May 1990.
+During this period, Russian SFSR turned into a federal parliamentary republic in practice.

+After the creation of the post of the President of the Russian SFSR (later changed to President of Russia) in March 1991, the country became a semi-presidential republic following the election of Yeltsin for this place in its first and only presidential elections held in June 1991 (inaugurated in July the same year) up until the collapse of the Soviet Union in December.